open-telemetry/opentelemetry-collector-contrib/receiver/elasticsearchreceiver/README.md

 - `metrics` (default: see `DefaultMetricsSettings` [here](./internal/metadata/generated_metrics.go): Allows enabling and disabling specific metrics from being collected in this receiver.
 - `nodes` (default: `["_all"]`): Allows specifying node filters that define which nodes are scraped for node-level metrics.
 See [the Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/cluster.html#cluster-nodes) for allowed filters.
 If this option is left explicitly empty, then no node-level metrics will be scraped.
 - `skip_cluster_metrics` (default: `false`): If true, cluster-level metrics will not be scraped.
+- `indices` (default: `["_all"]`): Allows specifying index filters that define which indices are scraped for index-level metrics.
+See [the Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-stats.html#index-stats-api-path-params) for allowed filters.
+If this option is left explicitly empty, then no index-level metrics will be scraped.
 - `endpoint` (default = `http://localhost:9200`): The base URL of the Elasticsearch API for the cluster to monitor.
 - `username` (no default): Specifies the username used to authenticate with Elasticsearch using basic auth.
 Must be specified if password is specified.
 - `password` (no default): Specifies the password used to authenticate with Elasticsearch using basic auth.
 Must be specified if username is specified.